Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance

 Let \(W_d=\{w_{d_1}, w_{d_2},\dots,w_{d_l}\}\) be the set of word vectors in \(d\) and $W_r=\{w_{r_1}, w_{r_2},\dots, w_{r_k}\}$ be the set of word vectors in \(r\).
 The \(W_d\) and \(W_r\) do not contain stop words.
 The distance between a word \(w\) and a document \(d\) is the minimal distance between the word \(w_i\) and all the words in \(W_d\) (see Equation~\ref{eq:dist}).

-\comment{ The distance between the word vectors of the word \(w_i\) and all the words in \(W_d\) reflects the the relevance of the word \(w_i\) in the result document $r$ to the prototype document.
-The smaller the distance the higher the relevance of the word \(w_i\) to the prototype document $d$. }
+The distance between the word vectors of the word \(w_{r_i}\) and all the words in \(W_d\) reflects the semantic similarity of the word \(w_{r_i}\) to the prototype document.
+The smaller the distance the higher semantic similarity.

-Given a result document $r$, let relevance error ($RE$) of $r$ with respect to the prototype document $d$ be the average distance of all words $w_{r_i} \in W_r$ to the document $d$ (see Equation~\ref{eq:re}):
+Given a result document $r$, let word mover's distance ($WMD$) of $r$ with respect to the prototype document $d$ be the average distance of all words $w_{r_i} \in W_r$ to the document $d$ (see Equation~\ref{eq:re}):

-\comment{Where $|W_r|$ represents the number of words in $W_r$ except stop words.
+Where $|W_r|$ represents the number of words in $W_r$ except stop words.
 It is important to mention that the stop word removal does not impact the rationality of the proposed method.
-However, mutual stop words in the result and the prototype documents does not indicate that both documents are similar semantically. }
+However, mutual stop words in the result and the prototype documents do not indicate that both documents are similar semantically and thus discarded.

-Note that, although the $RE$ is a binary function defined on pairs of documents, it is not a distance metric.
-The $RE$ is not symmetric and $RE(r,d)=0$ does not mean that $r$ and $d$ are equal in any sense.
-Rather $RE$ is similar to a fuzzy version of set inclusion (\(\subseteq\)), where $RE(r,d)=0 \implies W_r\subseteq W_d$.
+Note that, although the $WMD$ is a binary function defined on pairs of documents, it is not a distance metric.
+The $WMD$ is not symmetric and $WMD(r,d)=0$ does not mean that $r$ and $d$ are equal in any sense.
+Rather $WMD$ is similar to a fuzzy version of set inclusion (\(\subseteq\)), where $WMD(r,d)=0 \implies W_r\subseteq W_d$.